WilsonSayresLab/eQTL/README.md

 # eQTL

-This repository contains the code used in the eQTL project:
+This repository contains the code used in the TCGA LIHC eQTL project:

-Snakemake workflows:
-  - Alignment
-    - RNA-seq alignment with STAR
+- WES and RNAseq alignment using HISAT2
-    - RNA-seq quantification with HTSeq
+- RNAseq gene expression quantification using featureCounts
-    - DNA-seq alignment with bowtie2
-  - Variant calling and annotation
+- Variant calling using GATK HaplotypeCaller
-  - eQTL detection
+- eQTL mapping using QTLtools
-  - Downstream analyses

-Scripts for parsing sample information